Sunday, March 27, 2011

 Monday, March 7, 2011

 Like most boys, I spent a lot of time playing war.
-But unlike boys in America who grew up imagining themselves as patriotic GI Joes, my friends and I didn't play with army men.
-We were born into the rain shadow after the Vietnam War, during which, Hasbro stopped making GI Joes.
-We played with Star Wars toys instead.
-Unlike boys just a few years older than us we were no longer fantasizing about being grunts of the Greatest Generation defending American freedom from Fascism; our imaginary enemies wielded weapon of mass destruction and were fascists with a lowercase "f' (I spell out the difference I see between Fascism and fascism HERE).
-The story we were all reenacting was an upside down fantasy of North Vietnamese-like space guerillas battling American Modernism in Nazi drag.
+But unlike American boys of the 50s and 60s, who grew up imagining themselves as patriotic GI Joes, my friends and I didn't play with army men.
+We were born into the rain shadow that followed the Vietnam War, during which, Hasbro stopped making soldier toys.
+We still played war, but instead of American soldiers, played with Star Wars.
+Unlike boys just a few years older than us, we were no longer fantasizing about being grunts of the Greatest Generation defending American freedom from Fascism; our imaginary enemies wielded weapon of mass destruction and were fascists with a lowercase "f' (I spell out the difference I see between Fascism and fascism HERE).
+The story we were all reenacting was an upside-down fantasy of North Vietnamese-like space guerrillas battling American Modernism in Nazi drag.
 We were replacing the story of one kind of authority, with a new, very different story of authority.
 It looked like a childish fad, but, in the context of that particular moment, it was subversive.